GSA/challenges-and-prizes/_historical-challenges/vizrisk.md

   Scientific Excellence Award
   $1,000.00
   Shows exceptional rigor in measured relationships that adhere to the principles of scientific inquiry.
-partner-agencies-federal: '0'
+partner-agencies-federal: ''
 judging-end-date: 11/11/2014 12:00 AM
 solicitation-methods: ''
 advancing-the-agency-mission: ''
-rules: 'To be eligible to win a prize under this challenge, an individual or entity—  (1) Shall have registered to participate in the competition under the rules promulgated by the Office of Business Management and Transformation.
-(2) Shall have complied with all the requirements under this section.
-(3) In the case of a private entity, shall be incorporated in and maintain a primary place of business in the United States, and in the case of an individual, whether participating singly or in a group, shall be a citizen or permanent resident of the United States.
-(4) May not be a Federal entity or Federal employee acting within the scope of their employment.
-(5) Shall not be an HHS employee working on their applications or submissions during assigned duty hours.
-(6) Shall not be an employee of Office Business Management and Transformation at HHS.
-(7) Federal grantees may not use Federal funds to develop COMPETES Act challenge applications unless consistent with the purpose of their grant award.
-(8) Federal contractors may not use Federal funds from a contract to develop COMPETES Act challenge applications or to fund efforts in support of a COMPETES Act challenge submission.
-An individual or entity shall not be deemed ineligible because the individual or entity used Federal facilities or consulted with Federal employees during a competition if the facilities and employees are made equitably available to all individuals
+rules: '<p>To be eligible to win a prize under this challenge, an individual or entity—  <br>(1) Shall have registered to participate in the competition under the rules promulgated by the Office of Business Management and Transformation.  <br>(2) Shall have complied with all the requirements under this section.  <br>(3) In the case of a private entity, shall be incorporated in and maintain a primary place of business in the United States, and in the case of an individual, whether participating singly or in a group, shall be a citizen or permanent resident of the United States.  <br>(4) May not be a Federal entity or Federal employee acting within the scope of their employment.  <br>(5) Shall not be an HHS employee working on their applications or submissions during assigned duty hours.  <br>(6) Shall not be an employee of Office Business Management and Transformation at HHS.  <br>(7) Federal grantees may not use Federal funds to develop COMPETES Act challenge applications unless consistent with the purpose of their grant award.  <br>(8) Federal contractors may not use Federal funds from a contract to develop COMPETES Act challenge applications or to fund efforts in support of a COMPETES Act challenge submission.</p><p>  An individual or entity shall not be deemed ineligible because the individual or entity used Federal facilities or consulted with Federal employees during a competition if the facilities and employees are made equitably available to all individuals